Our Team at FMCH UK

 After two years working on behalf of FMCH with expatriate mothers and UNHCR registered refugees in Azerbaijan, Barbara returned with her family to the UK.

 FMCH programmes have expanded greatly since the inauguration of the first FMCH charity in Indonesia, and Barbara remains closely involved in supporting and advising on maternal and child health.
-During the current COVID pandemic she works part time as a health visitor.
+During the current COVID pandemic she is working part time as a health visitor in the UK.